globalsign/hvclient/cmd/hvclient/README.md

 #### Providing the public key

 A public key must always be provided to request a certificate.
-An HVCA account may also be set up to require that the requestor prove they are in possession of the private key corresponding to that public key.
+An ATLAS account may also be set up to require that the requestor prove they are in possession of the private key corresponding to that public key.
 This proof may be in one of two forms: